-We never know that.
 We never know when we look at the stars in the sky and study the universe that we’re looking at it the right way.
-Each time someone asks a question slightly differently we get different answers and new insights.
+Each time someone asks a question slightly differently, we get different answers and new insights.
 So often it’s the questions you ask that determine what you will see.
-That’s why in the first chapter of my book I have the Heisenberg quote which basically says that the reality we see is the reality we have questions about, and the ones we don’t have questions about we don’t see.
+That’s why in the first chapter of my book I have the Heisenberg quote which says that the reality we see is the reality we have questions about, and the ones we don’t have questions about we don’t understand.
 So what we will find out about animals is very much determined by how we look at them.
-The point of my book is that over the last century we haven’t looked nearly as well as we should have because we have tried to simplify what animals do and reduce it to instinct and simple learning, and that’s clearly an insufficient way to explain their behaviour.
+The point of my book is that over the last century we haven’t looked nearly as well as we should have because we have tried to simplify what animals do and reduce it to instinct and simple learning, and that’s an insufficient way to explain their behaviour.

-Yeah I am very dissatisfied by it and I’ve waged battles especially with behaviourists who have a very simplistic view of animals as sort of stimulus response machines and try to reduce everything to associative learning.
-They have been dominant for a long time to the point where anyone who proposing anything a bit more complex than that was accused of anthropomorphism and was not taken seriously.
-They basically laughed at scientists like Wolfgang Kohler and others who had different views.
+Yes, I am very dissatisfied by it, and I’ve waged battles, especially with behaviourists over this who have a very simplistic view of animals as stimulus-response machines and try to reduce everything to associative learning.
+They have been dominant for a long time to the point where anyone who is proposing anything a bit more complicated than that was accused of anthropomorphism and was not taken seriously.
+They laughed at scientists like Wolfgang Kohler and others who had different views.

 It seems to be almost like a criminal charge, this accusation of anthropomorphism.

-Yes people had these very simplified explanations of animal behaviour, like it’s either simple instinct or simple learning and as soon as you suggested it was a bit more complex than that they accused you of anthropomorphism.
-This is fine maybe in relation to rats and pigeons which were the favourite animals to study in those days, but the apes. . . there’s a reason why we call the apes anthropoids, they are human like.
+Yes, people had these very simplified explanations of animal behaviour like it’s either simple instinct or simple learning and as soon as you suggested it was a bit more complicated than that they accused you of anthropomorphism.
+This is fine maybe concerning rats and pigeons, which were the favourite animals to study in those days, but the apes.
+There’s a reason why we call the apes anthropoids; they are human-like.

 If you take a species very closely related to us like the chimpanzee and he laughs when you tickle him and kisses you when he greets you, calling that something else is not very useful.
-To call laughing heavy breathing, and to call kissing mouth-to-mouth contact doesn’t solve the issue of the fact that these animals use exactly the same behaviour under the same circumstances as us.
-So the anthropomorphism charge has helped to drive a wedge between us and animals.
-In my book I strongly argue that we shouldn’t be doing that.
+To call laughing heavy breathing, and to call kissing mouth-to-mouth contact doesn’t solve the issue of the fact that these animals use the same behaviour under the same circumstances as us.
+So the anthropomorphism charge has helped to drive a wedge between animals and us.
+In my book, I strongly argue that we shouldn’t be doing that.

-As humans I think we have a tendency to think of ourselves as special or superior and so set ourselves apart from other animals.
+As humans, I think we tend to think of ourselves as unique or superior and so set ourselves apart from other animals.
 Do you think the human ego plays a role in our inability to understand animals?

-Yes the human ego and also the Christian view that we have souls and animals don’t.
-There’s sort of a fear of bringing animals too close to us because that removes that special status that we have in western culture and religion.
-Even people who are not religious, and many scientists of course are not, will still adopt that position.
-They may not argue from the bible’s perspective but if you look at philosophy and anthropology and social sciences, they still feel that humans are absolutely special, and that’s of course not a view that we in biology support.
+Yes, the human ego and also the Christian view that we have souls and animals don’t.
+There’s a fear of bringing animals too close to us because that removes that special status that we have in western culture and religion.
+Even people who are not religious, and many scientists, of course, are not, will still adopt that position.
+They may not argue from the bible’s perspective, However, if you look at philosophy and anthropology and social sciences, they still feel that humans are unique, and that’s of course, not a view that we in biology support.

 You ask this question in the book, “What if animals possessed a certain kind of intelligence?
 Especially one that we cherish ourselves?”
 What kind of intelligence could that be?

-That has been sort of the quest.
-Languages are very important of course and actually languages are the only one as you may have noticed for which I make an exception.
-I think that’s a special human ability but for most of the other cases humans are not unique.
+That has been the quest.
+Languages are imperative of course, and words are the only one as you may have noticed for which I make an exception.
+I think that’s a uniquely human ability, but for most of the other cases, humans are not unusual.
 Take tool making.
-Initially it was said that only humans made tools, then the claim was that only humans modify tools, now I’ve even seen the claim that only humans make tools to make tools.
+Initially, it was said that only humans made tools, then the claim was that only humans modify tools, now I’ve even seen the claim that only humans make tools to make tools.

-When we pick something that we’re particularly good at and we throw it at the animals to see how far they get, they don’t always get as far as we do.
+When we pick something that we’re particularly good at, and we throw it at the animals to see how far they get, they don’t always get as now as we do.
 And then we’re sort of satisfied.
 But this is the wrong way of looking at animals.
 The question of whether you are smarter than an octopus is not an interesting question to me.
 The interesting questions are, what kind of cognition does the octopus have?
-And what kind of cognition does it need?
+And what sort of cognition does it need?
 What does it do that helps it survive?
-You could ask the same questions for a bat or an elephant, and ask, is it superior to our own intelligence?
-Echo-location of the bat for example, is that better than our cognition?
+You could ask the same questions for a bat or an elephant, and ask, is it superior to our intelligence?
+Echo-location of the bat, for example, is that better than our cognition?
 I don’t know.
-It’s totally different.
-It’s very important for the bat and less important for us.
+It’s different.
+It’s very important for the bat and less essential for us to.